-In offshore waters it’s not all about ledges, drop-offs, and wrecks.
 Offshore, structure is a very different thing than it is inshore.
-Most of us know to look for three key elements: flotsam, temperature breaks, and bathymetric anomalies and changes.
+Most of us know to look for three key elements: flotsam, temperature breaks, and bathymetric changes.
 Is there also a fourth you should be on the lookout for?
-Some savvy anglers… READ MORE
+Some savvy anglers say chlorophyll can be key.

-King mackerel may be most popular well south of the Mason Dixon line, but annual invasions north present an awesome angling opportunity.
-Once you get north of the North Carolina line, targeting kingfish becomes a rarity—which is a shame, because in late summer and early fall Mid-Atlantic anglers can get in on plenty of hot… READ MORE
+King mackerel may be most popular well south of the Mason Dixon line, but annual invasions north present an awesome angling opportunity for Mid-Atlantic anglers in late summer through early fall.

 As fall’s cool weather moves in and wahoo migrate down the coast, a “poor man’s downrigger” is one of the very best ways to get ‘em on the line.